Avoid Content Duplication When Scaling a Content Site Fast

 Common pitfalls

-• Trusting that “different titles = different articles”.
-Intent matters more than wording — failure mode is two articles trading impressions in Search Console.
+• Trusting that “different titles = different articles.”
+Intent matters more than wording.
+The tell is two articles trading impressions in Search Console for one query.

-• Using canonical to “hide” duplicates without fixing them.
-Google may ignore your canonical when it disagrees — you will see “Google chose different canonical” in the Pages report.
+• Using a canonical tag to “hide” duplicates without fixing them.
+Google may override your canonical when it disagrees — that is exactly the “Google chose different canonical” status in the Pages report.
+A 301 is a stronger signal because it removes the duplicate entirely.

-• Generating “10 best X for [profession]” pages where each profession version is 90% identical.
-This pattern triggers helpful content actions and tanks the whole cluster.
+• Generating “10 best X for [profession]” pages where each version is 90% identical.
+This pattern reads as scaled, low-value content and can drag the whole cluster down.

 • Treating duplication as a one-time cleanup.
-New duplicates appear every month — wire the check into prebuild.
+New duplicates appear every batch — wire the check into prebuild.

 • 301-ing to a URL that itself 301s elsewhere.
-Chains lose signal; always redirect once.
+Redirect chains lose signal; always redirect once, directly to the final canonical.

-• Forgetting to remove the merged URL from your sitemap — Google will keep crawling and re-flagging it.
+• Forgetting to remove the merged URL from your sitemap.
+Google keeps crawling it and re-flagging it.

 FAQ

-• Are translated versions of the same article duplicates?: No, if they’re properly tagged with hreflang.
-EN and ZH versions of the same article are two different URLs for two different audiences.
-Make sure both sides reference each other via <link rel="alternate" hreflang="...">.
+• Are translated versions of the same article duplicates?: No, as long as they are paired with hreflang.
+The EN and ZH versions are two URLs serving two audiences.
+Make sure both reference each other via a <link rel="alternate" hreflang> tag.

-• Does Google penalize duplication?: Not as a manual penalty in most cases, but it suppresses the weaker version and can affect site-wide quality signals once the ratio gets high.
+• Does Google penalize duplication?: Not as a manual action in most cases, but it suppresses the weaker version and can dent site-wide quality signals once the duplicate ratio gets high.

 • Can I just noindex duplicates?: Yes, but it wastes the writing effort.
-Merging via 301 keeps any link equity.
-Use noindex only when there is nothing to merge into.
+A 301 merge keeps link equity; use noindex,follow only when there is nothing to merge into.

-• How do I detect near-duplicates at scale?: Embeddings + cosine similarity on title + first paragraph works well.
-Anything above ~0.85 deserves human review.
+• How do I detect near-duplicates at scale?: Embeddings plus cosine similarity on title + first paragraph works well. text-embedding-3-small at $0.02 per 1M tokens makes a full-library scan trivially cheap.

-• What threshold should the similarity script flag?: Start at 0.85 for review and 0.92 for auto-block in CI.
-Tune down if you keep getting false positives on closely related but distinct topics.
+• What threshold should the similarity script flag?: Start at 0.85 for human review and 0.92 for an auto-block in CI.
+Tune the review threshold down if you get false positives on closely related but distinct topics.

 Tags: #Indie dev #Content ops #SEO #Website planning #Canonical #Technical SEO